-In the parable of the Pharisee and the tax collector, we see two responses sin.
-The to Pharisee describes his individual success at rising above it while the tax collector stands far away from the temple as if to express his distance from God.
+In the parable of the Pharisee and the tax collector, we see two responses to sin.
+The Pharisee describes his individual success at rising above it while the tax collector stands far away from the temple as if to express his distance from God.
 He mourns and calls himself a sinner.